 There’s amazing diversity in the rivers we fish, but at a pinch, all of them fall into one of these three categories (although we’ve added meadow streams as another category for completeness).
-In this article we are going to explain the characteristics of freestone rivers, tailwaters, spring creeks and meadow streams how this influences fish behaviour and how you should go about catching them.
+In this article, we are going to explain the characteristics of freestone rivers, tailwaters, spring creeks, and meadow streams, how this influences fish behavior, and how you should go about catching them.

 Freestone Rivers Explained

 Freestone rivers are the most common type of river and stream in trout fishing.
 The description “freestone” can be interpreted fairly liberally and really describes any river with a stony substrate.
 This could be a big bouldery headwaters stream right through to a river with a pebbly bottom further down in the valley.